Proposed bill would replace children's guardians with attorneys

 Meanwhile, proponents of the bill say that the Guardian ad Litem Office has failed to represent all of the children it’s required to serve, and the system needs an overhaul.

-The GAL Program provided representation to 67% to 68% of children in dependency proceedings statewide over each of the past four fiscal years, according to a December 2020 report from the Florida Office of Program Policy Analysis and Government Accountability (OPPAGA).
+The GAL Program provided representation to 67% to 68% of children in dependency proceedings statewide over each of the past four fiscal years, according to a December 2020 report from the Florida Office of Program Policy Analysis and Government Accountability.

-Barabara Berman, a former federal prosecutor who has been a GAL volunteer in Charlotte County for 5½ years, said she has “grave concerns” about the bill.
+Barabara Berman, a former federal prosecutor who has been a GAL volunteer in Charlotte County for more than 5 years, said she has “grave concerns” about the bill.

 “The relationship that you (as a GAL volunteer) have with the children is so meaningful and so different from an attorney-client relationship,” Berman said.
 “You become the child’s best friend — someone that is always there.”